forenablers/forenablers-archived/src/pages/microservice-timeout/index.md

 }
 ```

-Now, whenever the timeout exceeded, the request is cancelled, propagating the cancellation from API Gateway to the Parking service, so that it cancels the activity as well.
-This reduces the number of false-positive errors and provide consistent results
+Now, whenever the timeout is exceeded, the request is canceled, propagating the cancellation from API Gateway to the Parking service, so that the service cancels the activity accordingly.
+This reduces the number of errors, which in turn simplifies troubleshooting and provides consistent results.

+To recap: we've created a linked token source with custom timeout and propagated its cancellation token all the way to the downstream service and database layer.